BHFDSC/CCU046_03/code/README.md

 Analysis and curation code related to the analysis conducted for this project.
 There is a folder for each outcome (myocardial_infarction, heart_failure and stroke) and a folder for additional helper functions (r).
-For each outcome the scripts should be run in numerical order.
+For each outcome, the scripts should be run in numerical order.